Otatitlán: Black Christ of Otatitlán

-Geography and environment
+Geography

 The area of the Otatitlán town is flat with a few small hills and an average altitude of ten meters above sea level.
 The soil is loose and susceptible to erosion.
 The territory is defined by the Papaloapan River, with the only other river of note, the Obispo, a tributary.

+Climate

 In 84% of the municipality, the climate is warm and mostly moist with rains in the summer.
 In the rest it is warm and very moist with very abundant rain in the summer.
 Average annual temperature is between 24 and 26C with the average annual rainfall varying between 1900 and 2100mm.

+Flora and fauna

 The wild vegetation here was high and medium tropical forest, but today almost all of the territory (45.9%km2) is dedicated to agriculture, 2.8km2 is covered by water and 1.4km2 is urban.
 Wildlife includes rabbits, coatis, raccoons, coyotes, doves, parrots, egrets and various reptiles.